SaraA-2003/MultiCycleRISCProcessor/README.md

 ## How to Run the Project
 1. Ensure you have a Verilog simulation tool such as Active-HDL,or another Verilog simulator.
-2. Compile the Verilog files using the simulator.
+2. Compile the Verilog file using the simulator.
 3. Run the simulation with the provided testbenches to verify the functionality of the processor.

 ## Instructions Set